swaptacular/swpt_accounts/protocol.rst

   ignored.
 The goal is to avoid the scenario in which an account is removed from server's database, but an old, wandering `ConfigureAccount`_ message "resurrects" it.

+.. [#implications] Unless the negligible amount is huge, or the owner of the account has an alternative way to access his funds, this implies that the account can not receive incoming transfers after being deleted.

 .. [#purge-delay] The delay MUST be long enough to ensure that after clients have received the `AccountPurge`_ message, if they continue